sonia-kwak/sonia-kwak.github.io/src/pages/bike-de-boa/index.md

 The idea of mapping safe places to park wasn't that new at all.
 We found out there were actually several collaborative maps throughout Brazil with this objective, which proved many others had also though it was a good idea.
 However as designers and developers we though we could drastically improve this by building a custom platform with our users needs in mind.

-The main problems we found with the actual collaborative maps were:
+The main issues we found with the actual collaborative maps can be divided into 4 topics:

-* **Lack of trust.** How good are the mapped bike racks?
+* **Trust:** How good are the mapped bike racks?
 None had a uniform way of ranking the pins.
-* **Consistency.** Each user helping with the mapping gave focus to the attributes they were most interested in, so each pin had very different information than the others.
+* **Data consistency:** Each user helping with the mapping gave focus to the attributes they were most interested in, so each pin had very different information than the others.
 This made really hard to detect patterns in the data, track progress, etc.
-* **Easy of use.** It's expected to happen a tradeoff when you use a generic map platform for a very specific need.
+* **Ease of use:** It's expected to happen a tradeoff when you use a generic map platform for a very specific need.
 We though we could offer a better experience building a platform tailored for this scenario.
-* **Findability (SEO).** Solutions using native apps were simply not indexed at all by web search engines.
+* **Discoverability and SEO:** Solutions using native apps were simply not indexed at all by web search engines.

 ## Development